Profit-Driven Team Grouping in Social Networks: Problem Formulation

-\paragraph{Problem Formulation.}For a team of individuals $C \subseteq \mathcal{V}$, we say that team $C$ has a skill $s$ if there exist at least one individual $u \in C$, such that $u$ has skill $s$, i.e., $s \in u$.
-For a task $t \in \mathcal{T}$, we say that team $C$ covers $t$ if $C$ (as a team) has all the skills required for $t$.
-Clearly, a team of individuals may cover more than one tasks, but they can only participate in one of those tasks due to each individual's load limit\footnote{As mentioned earlier,this assumption will be relaxed in Section \ref{sec:extend}.}.
-We define the set of qualified teams for task $t$ to be the set of distinct teams that is social compatible and covers task $t$.
+\paragraph{Problem Formulation.} For a team of individuals $C \subseteq \mathcal{V}$, $C$ is deemed to have skill $s$ if there exists at least one individual $u \in C$ such that $u$ has skill $s$, that is, $s \in u$.
+For a task $t \in \mathcal{T}$, team $C$ is deemed to cover $t$ if $C$ (as a team) has all the skills required by $t$.
+A team of individuals may cover more than one task, but each individual can only participate in one of those tasks \footnote{As mentioned earlier, this assumption will be relaxed in Section \ref{sec:extend}.}.
+We define the set of qualified teams for a task $t\in \mathcal{T}$ to be the set of socially compatible teams covering $t$.
 That is,